ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ## What I code in :computer:

 Mostly I use Godot and VScode.
-Some of the coding languages I can:
+Here are some of the coding languages I can:
 * C
 * HTML / CSS
 * GDscript